 Televisions

-Televisions currently consume approximately 50 billion kWh of energy each year, which is 4 percent of the electricity used by households in the United States.
-The number of televisions, and the amount of power they consume, is growing rapidly.
+Televisions currently consume approximately 65 billion kWh of energy each year, which is approximately 4-5 percent of the electricity used by households in the United States.

-Currently, there are no mandatory energy efficiency standards or test procedures for televisions.
+Currently, there are no mandatory energy efficiency standards for televisions.
 There are voluntary ENERGY STAR® criteria, and some states have mandatory standards for televisions.
-The Department of Energy (DOE) is now taking steps to establish a new test procedure for televisions, and is analyzing the measures available to reduce their energy consumption.
+The Department of Energy (DOE) has finalized a test procedure for televisions.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a supplemental notice of proposed rulemaking regarding test procedures for televisions.
-78 FR 15807 (March 12, 2013).
+DOE published a final rule regarding test procedures for televisions.
+78 FR 63823 (October 25, 2013).
 For more information, please see the rulemaking webpage.

 Standards for Televisions